metrorailings/OwlBlog/content/posts/week-6-insights-1.md

 Fields' deep throws have been horrendous.

 This Khalil Herbert guy on the other hand...he has some serious talent.
 His footwork and his ability to juke is pretty impressive.
+Chicago has something going if they can build a ground game with Khalil Herbert and use that to establish some hard play-action.